chagaz/sfan/README.md

 * Node indices start at 1.

 Example: `data/simu_multitask_01.network.dimacs`.
 Note that edge weights can be given as floats.

+We use this format because it is the one that `gt_maxflow` (Shekhovtsov & Hlavac, 2011) understands.

 ## Correlation between tasks
 number_of_tasks x number_of_tasks symmetric matrix (space-separated columns).